na-na-hi/renget/archive/7xxzv.md

 /-trash/

-Hide text-based shitposting by enabling Fappe Tyme, which can be done either by pressing F on your keyboard or from the dropdown menu on the upper right of your screen.
-No longer need to use the /raw page. sorry this took too long to fix im retarded and missed the obvious solution lol.
-Copy and past these to your 4chanx image MD5 filters (updated regularly):
+Hide text-based shitposting by enabling Fappe Tyme, which can be done either by pressing F on your keyboard or from the dropdown menu on the upper right of your screen. add '/(>>\d+\s+){10,}/ to general in order to filter massreply spam Copy and past these to your 4chanx image MD5 filters (updated regularly):
 /8u5mD9iN230imtrxuBNKiA==/